futoin/specs/draft/ftn13_secure_vault.md

     - NEW: PWD key type
     - NEW: MAC processing
     - NEW: MAC aliases
+    - NEW: optional prefix search for key listing
 * v1.0 - 2018-02-13 - Andrey Galkin
     - Final
 * v0.3 - 2018-02-12 - Andrey Galkin